A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Introduction

 For any $k$, we consider the collection of zero cells to be a column strict shifted plane partition with zero rows and of class $k$.
 Note that we usually omit the drawings of the cells.
 Furthermore, we cannot always associate a class to a given column strict shifted plane partition.
 Column strict shifted plane partitions of class $2$ correspond to \emph{descending plane partitions} as defined by Andrews \cite{And79}.

 Let $\CSSPP_{n,k}$ denote the set of column strict shifted plane partitions of class $k$ with at most $n$ parts in the first row.
-Following the standard labelling of entries of matrices, we refer to the part in row~$i$ and column~$j$ as $p_{i,j}$.
-We introduce four different statistics on $P \in \CSSPP_{n,k}$ of which two depend on a fixed parameter~$d\in \{1,\dots,k\}$:
+Following the standard labelling of entries of matrices, we refer to the part in row~$i$ and column~$j$ of a column strict shifted plane partition $\pi$ as $\pi_{i,j}$.
+We introduce four different statistics on $\pi \in \CSSPP_{n,k}$ of which two depend on a fixed parameter~$d\in \{1,\dots,k\}$: